Delta Goodrem: 2020–2022: Bridge over Troubled Dreams

-In early December 2020, Goodrem left The Voice for a second time, and in early 2021 announced the release of her seventh studio album Bridge over Troubled Dreams for May of that year, alongside an autobiographical and photographic book bearing the same name.
-Goodrem spent most of 2020 and 2021 doing Bunkerdown Sessions for her fans on her Instagram and Facebook pages.
+In early 2021, Goodrem announced the release of her seventh studio album Bridge over Troubled Dreams for May of that year, alongside an autobiographical and photographic book bearing the same name.
+Throughout Australia's COVID-19 response, Goodrem spent most of 2020 and 2021 doing The Bunkerdown Sessions, a livestream concert series for fans through her Instagram and Facebook pages.
 In December 2021, Goodrem took issue with an Instagram post by NSW Health, who later apologised, that used her image with two needles pointing at her head to personify the Delta variant in an effort to advertise the booster vaccine.

-In June 2022, Goodrem announced she was opening for Backstreet Boys on the second North American leg of their DNA World Tour.
-On 28 July 2022, Goodrem made a cameo appearance as Nina Tucker in the final Neighbours episode.
+In June 2022, Goodrem announced she was opening for the Backstreet Boys on the second North American leg of their DNA World Tour.
+On 28 July 2022, Goodrem made a brief appearance as Nina Tucker in Neighbours: The Finale.

-On 24 September 2022, Goodrem joined British singer Robbie Williams who was performing at the 2022 AFL Grand Final held at the Melbourne Cricket Ground in Melbourne, Australia; the pair performed the 2000 Williams/Kylie Minogue collaboration "Kids".
+On 24 September 2022, Goodrem joined English singer Robbie Williams at the 2022 AFL Grand Final to perform his Kylie Minogue duet "Kids".

-Delta announced she was returning to Europe and the UK with her Hearts On the Run Tour in April and May 2023.
+2023–present: Going independent

+On 18 July 2023, Goodrem announced her new single, "Back to Your Heart" would be released on 4 August, under her own record imprint, ATLED Records.
+This marked the end of her music contract with Sony Music.
+In August and September 2023, Goodrem embarked on her Hearts on the Run tour, her first headlining tour of Europe.
+As part of the tour, Goodrem performed shows in the UK, Ireland, Scotland, Germany, France, Switzerland, Denmark, Norway and Sweden.
+In September she returned to Australia to embark on a 20th anniversary tour for her debut album Innocent Eyes.
+On 28 September 2023, Goodrem starred as the lead role in the Netflix film, Love Is in the Air, shot in Queensland's Whitsunday Islands.
+In its first two weeks, the movie had been streamed 20 million times.

+In April 2024, she released a further single "Hearts on the Run", and in June, returned to the UK and Ireland to support Shania Twain and perform at London's Mighty Hoopla festival.
+In April and May 2025, she performed shows in Sydney and London to celebrate the 20th anniversary of her second studio album Mistaken Identity.

 Personal life

-In around 2002, Goodrem dated fellow Neighbours cast member Blair McDonough.

-In 2004, Goodrem began a nine-month relationship with Australian tennis player Mark Philippoussis.
-Her comeback single, "Out of the Blue", was written about his support during her cancer battle.
-Later in 2004, Goodrem began dating former Westlife singer Brian McFadden, with whom she collaborated on the duet "Almost Here".
-They were engaged, but the pair ended their relationship in April 2011.
-In May 2011, Goodrem started dating Nick Jonas.
-They broke up in February 2012.
-Goodrem has been in a relationship with fellow musician Matthew Copley since late 2017.

-In February 2020, James Joseph Lafferty pleaded guilty at Downing Centre Local Court to stalking and intimidating Goodrem; including writing her over 300 poems and Instagram messages along with visiting Goodrem's apartment on Valentine's Day and the following day.